Revision history

 • This allows you to reverse the comparison order of two versions, instantly switching the comparisons of the old and new versions.

-• This helps you understand changes from both perspectives, such as seeing what was previously added as removed or vice versa.
+• This helps you understand changes from both perspectives, such as seeing what was previously added and removed or vice versa.

 • The comparison view updates in real time without requiring a page reload, ensuring a seamless experience.

-• All existing highlights, filters, and settings are preserved, ensuring users retain their context while switching
+• All existing highlights, filters, and settings are preserved when switching.

 • After swapping, the version labels will update to reflect the new order, ensuring clarity on which version is being compared as the new and old.